ycechungAI/goose/documentation/docs/guides/using-gooseignore.md

 - **Third-Party Code**: Keep Goose from changing external libraries or dependencies
 - **Important Configurations**: Protect critical configuration files from accidental modifications
 - **Version Control**: Prevent changes to version control files like `.git` directory
+- **Existing Projects**: Most projects already have `.gitignore` files that work automatically as ignore patterns for Goose
+- **Custom Restrictions**: Create `.gooseignore` when you need different patterns than your `.gitignore` (e.g., allowing Goose to read files that Git ignores)